 Today I’m sharing one of the best food items I’ve discovered since moving to Hawaii – acai bowls!
 You guys – this post has been a long time in the making.
-I know it probably sounds silly, but I have been trying to master the perfect acai bowl recipe consistency for the entire time I’ve lived in Hawaii.
+I know it probably sounds silly, but I have been trying to master the perfect acai bowl recipe for the entire time I’ve lived in Hawaii.
+The trick with making a good acai bowl at home?
+Consistency!
 More often than not, I would wind up frustrated with a soupy acai bowl and head out to the store to just buy one.
-Getting the texture down is a lot harder than it seems #realtalk BUT!
+Getting the texture down is a lot harder than it seems, BUT!
 The day has finally come (and 100 bags of acai packets later), I’ve mastered the texture for a delicious acai bowl and equally yummy toppings.
-One thing you’ll notice is that my bowl is lacking banana slices and that is because I’m not a huge fan of banana, so I choose to leave it off.
-Lucky for all of you – toppings are completely customizable!
-Add or subtract whatever you want when it comes to toppings 🙂 Now let’s get down to business in sharing my pineapple acai bowl recipe!

 Easy Pineapple Acai Bowl Recipe